EnessenE/WhatTrainIsClose/README.md

 # WhatTrainIsClose
 This project allows you to see what NS trains are driving nearby you.
 All API keys listed inside have been disabled and no support is given.
+This originated by me being distracted by trains driving by Strijp TQ in Eindhoven.

+Fill your NS API Key in /src/enviroments/enviroment.json

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.